senlin/so-clean-up-wp-seo/README.md

 * remove primary category feature
 * remove the Yoast SEO admin bar menu
 * remove the Yoast SEO widget from the WordPress Dashboard
+* removes Courses menu from sidebar
+* hides SEO Scores Dropdown Filters on the Edit Posts/Pages screen
+* hides Keyword/Content Score from the Publish/Update Metabox on the Edit Post/Page/CPT screen

 ## Frequently Asked Questions